what is branding cover crop

 If you want to buy something from an Apple store you probably already know the following:

-• There will be lots of staff, all with iPads & headsets, all ready to help you.
+• There will be lots of staff in casual clothing, all with iPads & headsets, all ready to help you

 • If you do ask a staff member about a product, they will know everything about it.
-They will know the difference between all the models, from the technical specs to what colour it comes in and what accessories add.
+They will know the difference between all the models, from the technical specs to what colour it comes in and what accessories to add.
+But they won’t ‘sell’ to you, they have a conversation with you.

-The fact that Apple also has a logo shaped like an apple doesn’t matter at all.
+The fact that Apple also has a logo shaped like an apple with a bite out of it doesn’t matter at all.
 All the logo does is point us to the right shop.
-The Apple brand is all about how you experience Apple.
-The way you are treated by Apple staff & how Apple train those staff (we know we are not going to get the same expert knowledge from the 19 year old who works in PC world).
-It’s about knowing when you buy from them it will not be cheap.
+The Apple brand and its stores are all about how you experience Apple.
+The way you are treated by Apple staff and how Apple trains those staff (we know we are not going to get the same expert knowledge from the 16 year old who works in PC World or Target).
+It’s about knowing that when you buy from them it will not be cheap.
 It’s about knowing when you walk out of that shop with your product you’ll be feeling excited about it and know no one else sells anything quite like Apple.

-Whether you love or hate Apple, we all know who they are, what they do and the standards of service they aim for.
+Whether you love or hate Apple, we all know who they are, what they do, the standards of service they aim for.

-That overall feeling and experience is the brand.
+That overall feeling and experience.
+THAT is the brand.

 We go back time and time again to these big brands because we trust them.
 We like how they do things.
-We agree with the way they do things.
 We like the way we feel when we’ve come into contact with them.
+Those brands make us feel good!

-It’s the same for voiceovers.
+It’s the same for voice actors.
 How you connect to your clients, and why they choose to work with you again and again.
-It’s the trust your clients feel when working with you, knowing their project is in safe hands and the feelings they have after a project is complete.
+It’s the trust your clients feel when working with you, knowing their project is in safe hands and the positive feelings they have when their project is complete.

 If you don’t have a solid brand, it’s difficult for clients to trust you and believe your service is worth the price you charge.
 If they don’t feel this, they will probably choose someone else.